RicardOP-gdev/BattlePin/README.md

 <!-- PRESENTATION -->
 ## Description

-Battle pin is a simple accuracy game in which you must place several needles on the circle without touching any other bits inspirated in AA game.
+Battle Pin is a simple accuracy game in which you must place several needles on the circle without touching any other bits inspirated in AA game.
 Battle Pin includes an extra mode local-multiplayer.
 This personal project was made it with Unity3D and C# code language to explore my capacity to make 2D game to Android devices.